 When considering the dog vaccination schedule for your puppy, it’s important to understand the diseases the vaccines protect against.
 The most common vaccinations included in a puppy vaccine schedule cover the following diseases:

-1. Canine Distemper: This highly contagious viral disease affects a dog’s respiratory, gastrointestinal, and nervous systems.
+- Canine Distemper: This highly contagious viral disease affects a dog’s respiratory, gastrointestinal and nervous systems.
 It can be fatal, especially in puppies, and often leads to severe neurological damage even in survivors.

-2. Canine Parvovirus: Parvovirus is another highly contagious virus that primarily affects the gastrointestinal system, leading to severe vomiting, diarrhea, and dehydration.
+- Canine Parvovirus: Parvovirus is another highly contagious virus that primarily affects the gastrointestinal system, leading to severe vomiting, diarrhoea and dehydration.
 It is particularly deadly in puppies, with a high mortality rate if not treated promptly.

-3. Canine Hepatitis: Also known as infectious canine hepatitis, this disease affects the liver, kidneys, and eyes.
+- Canine Hepatitis: Also known as infectious canine hepatitis, this disease affects the liver, kidneys and eyes.
 Vaccination is crucial to prevent this potentially fatal illness that can cause long-term organ damage.

 When Should You Start Puppy Vaccinations?

-According to the recommended puppy vaccine schedule, here’s a general guideline:
+According to the recommended puppy vaccine schedule, here are some general guidelines:

 How to Follow a Dog Vaccination Schedule